Working to promote gender equity in bio-entrepreneurship

 The WIES program is a one-year fellowship to explore turning your research into a business with the exclusive opportunity to receive a no-strings donation of up to $1,000,000 directly from our donor.

-April, 2023 — Applications received by this date will receive priority consideration.
-The closing date will remain open until a sufficient number of applications are received.
+April 1, 2023 — Applications received by this date will receive priority consideration.

 Navneet Matharu is an assistant professor in the Department of Bioengineering and Therapeutic Sciences, the Institute for Human Genetics, and School of Pharmacy at UC San Francisco, and is a co-founder of Regel Therapeutics Inc, a gene therapy startup based in Berkeley CA and Cambridge, MA.
 As a WIES fellow, Matharu is working to target genetic diseases caused by gene dosage defects, where a copy of a gene is inactivated or deleted, resulting in physiological symptoms.
 Gene dosage effects on the X chromosome disproportionately affect women.
 Matharu’s previous work provided a proof of concept approach to addressing gene dosage effects using CRISPR, and she will further develop this approach during her WIES fellowship.
 Learn more about Navneet here.